opsani/emr-batch-tool/docker-install.md

 ### Get the Opsani Token and Other credentials

-Log in to your app in the console: https://console.opsani.com/accounts/komodohealth.com
+Log in to your app in the console: https://console.opsani.com/accounts/ACCOUNT_ID

 On the menu on the left side, you will see "Servo".
 Choose "Servo" under the application you are working with.
 You will see a "Servo Setup Instructions" page.
-Select "Download Servo Artifacts for [APPLICATION NAME]".
+Select "Download Servo Artifacts for [APP_ID]".

 You will receive a compressed file.
-Decompress the file and open `install.sh` in your favorite text editor to get the values for ACCOUNT, APP_ID, and OPTUNE_AUTH_TOKEN.
+Decompress the file and open `install.sh` in your favorite text editor to get the values for ACCOUNT_ID, APP_ID, and OPSANI_AUTH_TOKEN.

-The OPTUNE_AUTH_TOKEN needs to be in a file titled `optune.token` in the working directory.
+The OPSANI_AUTH_TOKEN needs to be in a file titled `optune.token` in the working directory.

 ACCOUNT and APP_ID need to be placed in a file named `.env`, and named `ACCOUNT_ID` and `APP_ID` respectively.

-❗️❗️❗️Question for Robert.
-Should I not source the .env . . . and see below.
-For good measure `source .env`.

 ### Create the Docker Compose file